jfcloutier/karma_system/design_notes/policies.md

 The first step by a CA when preparing to act is to identify a belief to attend to, even if a parent CA has already directed the CA to impact some of its own choosing.

-Only abstract (composite) beliefs can be acted on and impacted, namely `count`, `more`, `trend`, `coincidence` and `ended`.
+Only abstract (composite) beliefs can be acted on and impacted, namely `count`, `more`, `trend` and `coincide`.
 Concrete beliefs, those from sensor and effector CAs, and those imagined by a causal theory, represent "givens" that can not be changed though actions.

 Which actionable belief is identified depends on its pleasantness/unpleasantness and whether or not it is *sufficiently* pleasant or unpleasant (activation threshold) for the CA to pay attention to it.
 The activation threshold is set by the current wellbeing of the CA which propagates "osmotically" throughout the entire collective.

 In a low fullness context (depleted energy stores), a CA raises the threshold for action (conserve energy!), whereas, when energy is plentiful and agent engagement is low, a CA lowers the threshold for action (try something, anything!).
-Only a belief with normativity (pleasantness/unpleasantness) above the dynamic threshold is deemed worthy of action.
+Only a belief with normativity (pleasantness/unpleasantness) above the dynamic threshold is attended to and deemed worthy of action.

 The normativity of a belief is set as a combination of absolute wellbeing values and their gradient.
 A positive wellbeing value is pleasant unless it is falling sharply; then it's unpleasant.
 Similarly, a negative wellbeing value is unpleasant unless it is rising sharply; then it's pleasant.